Dog Trainers

 >> Did we do it right?
 A skilled trainer will encourage students to reward their dogs with food treats and praise.
 Punishment shouldn't be used.

 >> Can we practice at home?
-The instructor should provide clear written instructions on how to teach the behaviors outside of class.
+The instructor should provide clear written instructions on how to teach the behaviours outside of class.

 >> Can I get extra help?
 Students should have ample time ito practice skills being taught and trainers should provide individual assistance.